n1r7/compliance/motivation.md

 ### Criminalization of Money Laundering

 The International Monetary Fund estimates that laundered funds represent between two and five percent of global gross domestic product.[^5]  Using World Bank estimates for GDP and applying IMF's estimate, between $1.75 trillion and $4.38 trillion were laundered in 2019.
+Criminality is profitable.

 In part in response to the scale of the problem, multiple international treaties call for the criminalization of money laundering as a starting point for any AML/CTF regime:
 - United Nationals Convention against Illicit Traffic in Narcotic Drugs and Psychotropic Substances (1988) (Vienna Convention)